CharlesMangwa/react-data-fetching/docs/Fetch.md

 # Fetch

-A declarative way to perform your network requests to REST APIs.
+A declarative way to perform network requests to REST APIs.

 ## Usage

-The following example doesn't portray a real-world example, but rather present how to use all the props exposed by the component:
+The following example doesn't portray a real-world example, but rather present how to use the props exposed by the component (you'll rarely use all of them):

 ```jsx
 import React, { Fragment, Component } from 'react'